 Undergraduate degree information, policies, and procedures detailed in the following pages provide a comprehensive view of the way academic life, the center of the Lincoln Memorial University experience, is governed.
-For information on graduate, professional degree programs or on the undergraduate degree completion program in Management and Leadership Studies, refer to the applicable catalog.
+For information on graduate and professional degree programs, refer to the applicable catalog.
 Please be aware that policies are subject to change.
-When such changes occur, students are advised by announcement and schedule updates, including updates on the LMU website.
+When such changes occur, students are advised by announcement and schedule updates, including updates on the LMU website and MyLMU.

-Summary of Degrees and Programs
+Summary of Degrees and Programs BACCALAUREATE DEGREES

-BACCALAUREATE DEGREES

-Bachelor of Arts (BA)/Business Administration (BBA)/Science (BS)
+Bachelor of Arts (BA)/Business Administration (BBA)/ Bachelor of Fine Arts (BFA)/ Bachelor of Science (BS)